Michele Spears is a director/choreographer, performer, theatre producer, and arts educator based in Los Angeles.

 On screen she choreographed the feature film Billy’s Hollywood Screen Kiss starring Sean Hayes, the independent films The Wizard of Id and Nightingales, and the web series Learning Town.

 With Page One Productions, and executive producer Marc Platt, she produced the critically acclaimed west coast premier of An Oak Tree, starring British writer/performer Tim Crouch; and the completely improvised musical, One Night Stand, which played to sold out houses at the Edinburgh Fringe Festival two years in a row.

-As an actress, Michele continues to work in theatre, television and film, and performs regularly with the Los Angeles based long-form improvisational theatre company Impro Theatre.
+As an actress, Michele continues to work in theatre, television and film, and is a founding member of the award winning, critically acclaimed long-form improvisational theatre company Impro Theatre.
 As an educator, she has taught acting, improvisation and writing for USC, UCLA, LA Unified Artists In Residency Program and Harvard-Westlake School.
 Michele is a graduate of NYU’s Tisch School of the Arts and a member of the Directors Lab West.